ChadFi (CHADFI) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 ChadFi Historical Price

-According to the latest data gathered on ChadFi live price page, the current price of ChadFi is 0USD.
+According to the latest data gathered on ChadFi live price page, the current price of ChadFi is 0.000647USD.
 The circulating supply of ChadFi(CHADFI) is

 In the past 24 hours, ChadFi has shown a price movement of